pgtipping/Synthalyst/nextjs-app/docs/implementation-plans/model-optimization-implementation.md

 2. **Knowledge GPT Page** (`/app/knowledge-gpt/page.tsx`):

    - Adds language selection
-   - Shows the model used for each answer
    - Improves the UI for better user experience

 3. **Learning Creator Page** (`/app/learning-content/page.tsx`):
    - Adds language selection
-   - Shows the model used for each content
    - Improves the UI for better user experience

 ## Database Schema Updates